 General Scholarship Fund

-The General Scholarship Fund awards up to 8 scholarships each year to Cal Poly Rodeo Student Athletes to assist with their tuition, books, and all rodeo needs.
+The General Scholarship Fund awards scholarships each year to Cal Poly Rodeo Student Athletes to assist with their tuition, books, and all rodeo needs.

 Going up and down the rodeo road isn’t for the faint of heart.
 Neither is being a rodeo student athlete.
 Helping contribute to keep their focus on their studies and representing the program to the best of their ability goes a long way.